-The final clerkship grade will be determined by the Clerkship Director using the composite score (consisting of clinical score, exam score, "other" score) and additional criteria for grading approved by the Curriculum Committee (explained further in the "Calculating the Final Grade" Section Below).
-The final clerkship grade will be divided into five categories: Honors, High Pass, Pass, Incomplete, or Fail (H, HP, P, I, F).
-Details regarding grading in the clerkships are included in the Grading and Progression for Clerkships Policy.
+The final clerkship grade will be determined by the clerkship director using the composite score (consisting of clinical score, exam score, "other" score) and additional criteria for grading approved by the Curriculum Committee (explained further in the "Calculating the Final Grade" section below).
+The final clerkship grade will be divided into four categories: Honors, High Pass, Pass, or Fail (H, HP, P, F).
+Details regarding grading in the clerkships are provided in the Grading and Progression for Clerkships and Selectives Policy.
 Below is a listing of the components of the composite score:

-- I. Clinical Score: the clinical score accounts for 50% of the composite score and serves as the qualifier for the overall grade.
+- Clinical Score: the clinical score accounts for 50% of the composite score and serves as the qualifier for the overall grade.
 The clinical score is calculated through assessment of student performance within each individual EPO.
 When more than one EOR form is submitted for a student, the final EPO score is determined by averaging the scores on the EOR assessment for each EPO.
-The Clerkship Director will ensure that an adequate amount of information is available prior to calculating the clinical score, which may include incorporating feedback from narrative formative feedback tools, preceptor feedback, and/or additional requested comments from faculty.
-After grades are submitted, no further information will be sought, nor will additional assessments be accepted. - II.
-Exam Score: the NBME shelf exam score accounts for 30% of the composite score.
-A student who fails the shelf examination and is successful in the retake of the examination cannot be awarded any final grade higher than a "Pass" for the clerkship.
-(See Clerkship Grading After Examination Failure Policy for additional details.) - III.
+The clerkship director will ensure that an adequate amount of information is available prior to calculating the clinical score, which may include incorporating feedback from narrative formative feedback tools, preceptor feedback, and/or additional requested comments from faculty.
+After grades are submitted, no further information will be sought, nor will additional assessments be accepted. - Exam Score: the NBME shelf exam score accounts for 30% of the composite score.
+A student who fails the shelf examination is given the opportunity to complete a one-time retake examination (see Examination Retake for Course, Clerkship, and Year 4 Observed Structured Clinical Examination (OSCE) Policy.)
+If successful on the shelf retake, a final grade no higher than "Pass" can be earned for the clerkship.
+(See Grading and Progression for Clerkships and Selectives Policy for additional details.) - 3.
 Required Activities/"Other": the required activities/"other" score accounts for 20% of the composite score.
 It is the point total for the other observable learning activities specific to the clerkship.
-Students must attain a minimum 60% of these points to pass the clerkship. - Each component of the grade, including the composite score, will be rounded to the hundredths place except for the NBME shelf exam, which is a round number.
+Students must attain a minimum 60% of these points to pass the clerkship.

+Each component of the grade, including the composite score, will be rounded to the hundredths place except for the NBME shelf exam, which is a round number.